Water Filter for Clean Drinking Water

 With electricity, you're at the mercy of power.
 When the grid fails, or if you're off in a remote location, you're out of luck.
 Non-electric systems, such as countertop gravity filters, use no electricity, so they continue to operate without interruption.

-You simply fill the tank, and the filter elements take care of the job with gravity.
+You simply fill the tank, and the filter elements handle the rest by gravity.
 No heat, no noise, no pump that you'll have to repair later.

 And then there's cost over time.
 Electric units can become costly due to installation, filters, and maintenance.
 Some even require professional maintenance.